tjbooth/ciaf/README.md

 ciaf
 ====
-Original Chilled in a fiwld app of 2014
+Original Chilled in a field app of 2014